 5. Williams Lake

-It’s easy to miss the William lake in New Mexico, majorly because it’s located in a deserted region.
+It’s easy to miss William Lake in New Mexico, majorly because it’s located in a deserted region.
 So visitors may not expect to find a lake in the middle of the Wheeler Peak Wilderness.
-This lake sitting below the wheeler park is one of the most ignored lakes in the United States.
+This lake sitting below Wheeler Park is one of the most ignored lakes in the United States.
 You can easily get to the lake through the Taos Valley trailhead in Taos ski valley.
 If you’re planning to stay a while, you will enjoy the elevated Mountain peaks and serene habitat while lodging in Taos ski valley.

 6. Beaver Lake

 Most people think all lakes are natural and found by humans.
 That’s not true.
 Some of them were created by man-made dams to store water.
-One of such is the Beaver Lake in Arkansas.
+One such is Beaver Lake in Arkansas.
 Although the lake itself is artificially created, surrounding it are natural caves, limestone bluffs, shrubs, and trees.
-The lake is well built and has about 487 miles of shoreline.
+The lake is well-built and has about 487 miles of shoreline.
 It’s open to visitors to partake in activities like hiking and bass fishing with an option for them to lodge.